Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Skills:

-- Communication and interpersonal skills that are strong
+- Strong communication and interpersonal skills

-- Proficient In Microsoft Office Suite
+- Proficient within Microsoft Office Suite

 References:

-Name and contact information
+Name and contact details

 Qualifications Summary: